Do Wall Street Landlords Undermine Renters' Welfare?

-This paper examines the recent rise of institutional investment in the single-family home-rental market and its implication to renters' welfare.
-Using institutional mergers to identify local exogenous variation in corporate landlords' market power, we show that rent increased in neighborhoods where both of the merging firms owned properties (i.e. overlapping neighborhoods) relative to other non-overlapping neighborhoods.
-Interestingly, crime rate also decreased significantly in the overlapping neighborhoods after mergers.
-Our findings suggest that while corporate landlords leverage market power to extract greater surplus from renters, they also improve the quality of rental service by internalizing the cost of public goods.
+This paper examines the recent rise of institutional investment in the single-family home rental market and its implications for renters' welfare.
+Using institutional mergers to identify local exogenous variation in institutional landlords' scale and market share, we show that rent increased in neighborhoods where both merging firms owned properties (i.e., overlapped neighborhoods) relative to other non-overlapped neighborhoods.
+Meanwhile, crime rate also significantly decreased in overlapped neighborhoods after mergers.
+Our findings suggest that while institutional landlords leverage market power to extract greater surplus from renters, they also improve the quality of rental services by enhancing neighborhood safety.

-Keywords: Real Estate, Home Rental, Institutional Investor, Market Power, Horizontal Merger
+Keywords: Real Estate, Home Rental, Institutional Investor, Merger

 JEL Classification: G20, R30